Kids Events & Programs

 |

-Music With Miss Amy Gardiner Library children’s librarian, Amy Laber (“Miss Amy”) has been teaching early childhood music classes throughout the Hudson Valley for over 20 years.
+Music with Miss Amy Gardiner Library children’s librarian, Amy Laber (“Miss Amy”) has been teaching early childhood music classes throughout the Hudson Valley for over 20 years.
 She holds a Bachelor’s degree in both Psychology and Music Therapy and has also received NYS Certification in Music K-12.
 With positive energy and a love for her craft, Amy brings a special sense of warmth and patience to all her classes. |

 ![]() |